 9. If you buy from a dealer, register any warranty online.
 Our van came with a 12 month independent warranty from the dealer.
 This was because it had over 150,000 KM, so it came without a dealer warranty.
 Ensure it’s serviced every 100,000km to keep it valid & get the dealer book stamped.
 Don’t expect this to be foolproof, a warranty may not cover items.
 We had work carried out and the warranty was useless for this.
 Be realistic and expect to have to pay for any work after buying that may need doing.

 10. There’s usually a basic 3rd party insurance with the REGO but don’t rely on this, instead take out a proper 3rd Party, Fire & Theft insurance policy.
 We used Coles (supermarket) to buy an online policy, costing $358 which included breakdown cover.
 We couldn’t take out fully comprehensive insurance as we aren’t Australian Citizens.

-12. Unlike the UK, when you take your paperwork to the RMS office, they register the vehicle instantly for you and provide you with your new registration document for you to take with you on your journey!
+12. Unlike the UK, when you take your paperwork to the RMS office, they register the vehicle instantly for you.
+They then provide you with a new registration document for you to take with you on your journey.

 © vanlife4x4 and vanlife4x4.com 2018 AND campervancastaways.com and @campervancastaways 2019.
 Unauthorised use and/or duplication of this material including all photographic and video content and all written content without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to vanlife4x4 and vanlife4x4.com and campervancastaways.com and @campervancastaways with appropriate and specific direction to the original content.